Marco-Congedo/STUDIES/Cholesky-Benchmark/README.md

 In Fig. 1 we allow BLAS to use 8 threads.
 The transition to partitioned mode appears to happen in between matrix size 30 and 40.
 This actually jeopardizes the performance until size 200.
-For larger matrices the multi-threading is clearly faster.
+For larger matrices the multi-threading is clearly faster (data not shown).
 In Fig. 2 we allow BLAS to use only one thread.
 This makes the algorithm behaving pretty much like the (non-partitioned) recursion.